 Also?
 Engage with both indies and traditionally published authors.
 We all cross over from one to the other time to time and it’s an industry that can support us all.

 3. Be creative, be business, be both

 Easy for me to say, I know.
-But remember, the London Book Fair is a place where business happens, and this surprises many authors but you, as a creative with a book to sell, are a businessperson with a product.
+But remember, the London Book Fair is a place where business happens, and this surprises many authors.
+You, as a creative with a book to sell, are a businessperson with a product.
 It is in your interest to not only make sure that you get the best price for that product, but to protect your rights and the rights of the work.

 It is something that had not occurred to my agent because he didn’t know that this was something that would be important to me (or that I have publicity potential in India).
 Also, we’re not quite at that stage yet.
-But by learning about the business and having paid attention to it, I was able to not only bring it up but we also came up with some options for how we might tackle it when the situation arises.
+But by learning about the business and having paid attention to it, I could not only bring it up, but we also came up with some options for how we might tackle it when the situation arises.

 The London Book Fair is a fantastic place to be learning about these things, to be having these conversations, and to be sitting in the small coffee shops eavesdropping on conversations between agents and publishers, agents and authors, publishers and authors, etc. (Not that I would ever do that, of course!)